Vector4-new/RobloxFDLauncherLinux/README.md

 Joining 2022M may not work.
 ### Hosting
 Hosting 2014M does not work.
-2015L crashes when attempting to stop the server.
+2015M either does not stop the server when interrupted, or takes a long time.
 Hosting 2022M may not work.

 ### Last launcher update
-8/16/2023
+Feb 16, 2024

 ### Credits
 You can contact anyone on discord:
-@vector4.new, @jetray.4509 (creator of the original launcher for windows), @twig6843, @dr.patrikking, @ardishco, @tux963, @rasp.pi, @whoman0385, @woff3037
+@vector4.new, @twig6843, @dr.patrikking, @ardishco, @tux963, @rasp.pi, @whoman0385, @woff3037